petecarapetyan/udu/README.md

 As a safety mechanism, new command will not run unless you first blow away `_assets` `_data` & `_includes` from your `rocket/docs` folder.

-- `tsc && ./.tsc/run/rocket-swap-theme.js -d ../jeren -t nyt -n` creates a new `nyt` theme from `jeren/docs/_merged_assets` etc.
+- `tsc && ./.tsc/run/rocket-swap-theme.js -f ../jeren -t nyt -n` creates a new `nyt` theme from `jeren/docs/_merged_assets` etc.
-- `tsc && ./.tsc/run/rocket-swap-theme.js -d ../jeren -t nyt -b` writes changes from the `nyt` theme you have been working on back to  `rckt-theme-nyt/docs`
+- `tsc && ./.tsc/run/rocket-swap-theme.js -f ../jeren -t nyt -b` writes changes from the `nyt` theme you have been working on back to  `rckt-theme-nyt/docs`
+- `tsc && ./.tsc/run/rocket-swap-theme.js -f ../jeren -t next` blows away your `nyt` theme from `jeren/docs` without saving it!
+And then imports a previously written `rckt-theme-next` theme into `jeren/docs`
-- `tsc && ./.tsc/run/rocket-swap-theme.js -d ../jeren -t next` blows away your `nyt` theme from `jeren/docs` without saving it!
+- `tsc && ./.tsc/run/rocket-swap-theme.js -f ../jeren -t next` blows away your `nyt` theme from `jeren/docs` without saving it!
 And then imports a previously written `rckt-theme-next` theme into `jeren/docs`

 So obviously, if you run a swap _**without running the -b or 'back' command first**_, you're going to _**lose any unsaved changes**_ to whatever theme is currently loaded.